danial-riazati/OS_MemoryManagment/README.md

 # OS_MemoryManagment
-Project summery is in .pdf file
+Project summary is in .pdf file